 I have been writing almost continuously since I was 14 years old—and

 submitting my work for publications for nearly all of that time.
 I sent

 Evergreen Review my first submission in (best guess) 1964.
 Editor,

-Barney Rosset, attached a brief handwritten note to the rejection slip
+Barney Rosset attached a brief handwritten note to the rejection slip

 So, now, my work is in there amongst writers like; Samuel Beckett,

 Albee.
 My worry now is that if it’s another 44 years before I see print

-again, I'll be 110, and most likely will have lost all interest
+again, I'll be 110, and most likely will have lost all interest in anything

-after all these years, I strongly believe that any one of those plays,
+these years, I strongly believe that any one of those plays, properly

-local (San Francisco) theatre which I cannot, for the life of me,
+(San Francisco) theatre which I cannot, for the life of me, recall,

-Director at Magic called me to tell me, somewhat
+The Assistant Artistic Director at Magic called me to tell me, somewhat

 breathlessly: “I probably shouldn’t tell you this, but… John Lion has

 anything else you submit should be brought directly to him.”
 She

-me over.
+over.
 Three people met with me, saying among other things, “Any actor

-would be eager to sink his teeth into any of your
+would be eager to sink his teeth into any of your characters.”
+There

 That same year, Mr. Lion entered my play, “An Appeal for Shorter